kubernetes/contributor-site/content/en/events/2022/kcsna/social.md

 **NOTE:** Guests must adhere to all KubeCon health & safety requirements.

-To bring a guest, please email community@kubernetes.io with their information.
+To bring a guest, please email community@kubernetes.io with their information by October 17th.